go-batteries/unotify/README.md

 - This helps to have a publish subscribe with redis, but we also need storage.
   So it does publish subscribe, but with `RPUSH` and `BLPOP`
 - Also it uses the same redis, to keep track of registered webhook information.
+- For state transitions in `Jira`, it needs a `state id`.
+Which we need to fetch nad keep in application memory with 1 day exipry.
+This also could move to `redis`, incase the number of projects grow too large.
 - The endpoint url for different projects can be like, `/webhook/provider/:repo/payload`, that way for github, the base functionality can remain same.